BMW-InnovationLab/BMW-Classification-Inference-GPU-CPU/README.md

 Returns the specified model's configuration

-## Usage

-Once you have finished training, you need to add the model to the models directory, and then use the following endpoints:

-### Load

-This process loads the model

-### Get labels

-This process shows the model's labels

-### Detect

-This process returns class of the specified model

-### Predict

-This process returns the class of the specified model

 ## Model structure

 The folder "models" contains subfolders of all the models to be loaded.